volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 Strict comparison:

 * Only equals `true` if operands are of the same type
-* If operands have different type, we DO NOT do any type conversions
+* If operands have a different type, we DO NOT do any type conversions

 ```javascript
 1 === 1 // true